devopsdays/devopsdays-web/content/events/2023-chicago/sponsor-info.md

 <!-- sponsor pitch schedule goes here -->

 ## Evening Events

+There is no official conference evening event; however, if you are planning to host a party or happy hour, etc after either day of the conference, please let us know the details!
+We will include this information in communications to attendees.
+Please send the details to chicago-sponsors@devopsdays.org

 ## Other FAQs

 **How many people will be attending the conference?**